dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 - Avoid all foreseeable attack vectors
   - Ensure DOS attacks are eliminated, especially in the event of a malformed transaction
   - Check the array size before use of any transaction
-- Check the initial transaction for this transaction <!-- not clear what "this transaction" refers to --> by retrieving the txid from the OP_RETURN and loading the initial transaction
+- Check the previous Heir module transactions which this transaction spends and which have no cc inputs <!-- not clear what "this transaction" refers to --><!-- dimxy rephrased.
+It is important to check previous tx, with no cc vins, as such tx bypassed module's validation when they were added to the chain.
+So we need to recall and validate them after, when they are being spent --> by retrieving the txid from the OP_RETURN and loading and validating the previous transaction

-#### Heir Module Validations
+#### Heir Module Validation Rules

 The following are the aspects of validation the Heir module requires.

-- The funding transaction <!-- This is the same as the "initial" transaction, correct? -->
+- The inital funding transaction <!-- This is the same as the "initial" transaction, correct? --><!--dimxy yes-->
   - Validate that the `1of2` address accurately matches `pubkeys` in the OP_RETURN
-- The spending transaction <!-- This is the same as the "claim" transaction, correct? -->
+- The ~~spending~~ claiming transaction <!-- This is the same as the "claim" transaction, correct? -->
-  - Validate the txid <!-- should ID be plural? --> in the OP_RETURNS and OP_RETURN of the transaction spent (`vintx`) <!-- I've never heard of a vintx? --> which binds the transaction to the contract instance data, so the txids should be equal to the initial txid. <!-- I don't understand this well enough to edit. -->
+  - Validate that this transaction spends transactions from the same funding plan, for this fundingtxid values <!-- should ID be plural? --> from the OP_RETURN outputs of the transactions should match.(`vintx`) <!-- I've never heard of a vintx? -->~~which binds the transaction to the contract instance data, so the txids should be equal to the initial txid. ~~<!-- I don't understand this well enough to edit. --><!-- dimxy corrected -->
 - Validate whether the heir is allowed to spend the funds
   - Check whether the flag indicates that the Heir is already spending the funds
   - Check whether enough time has passed since the last time the owner was active on the chain